vmware-tanzu/secrets-manager/examples/using-sidecar/README.md

 |   Protect your secrets, protect your sensitive data.
 :   Explore VMware Secrets Manager docs at https://vsecm.com/
 </
-<>/ keep your secrets… secret
+<>/ keep your secrets... secret
 ```

 ## Use Case: Leveraging VSecM Sidecar

 This example demonstrates how to use **VSecM Sidecar** along with your workload.

-When you use **VSecM Sidecar**, you don’t need to modify your workload.
+When you use **VSecM Sidecar**, you don't need to modify your workload.
 **VSecM Sidecar** can fetch and provide the secrets that your workload needs
 automatically.